ko1/kv/README.md

   # Loading
   You can load a huge file or infinite input from a pipe.
   10,000 lines ahead current line will be loaded.
-  If you want to load further lines, the follwoing commands will help you.
+  If you want to load further lines the follwoing commands will help you.

-  F: Load remaining data or monitor a specified file
+  F: Load remaining data or monitor a specified file and scroll forward.
-     and scroll forward
+     Pushing any keys stops loading.
-     Pushing any keys stops loading
+     If search words (specified by commadn "/") are specified, stop if the further input lines contains the search words.

   L: Toggle unlimited input mode